 Dosage of this supplement is a tricky business, but the basic recommendation is 1mg for every 10 pounds.
 Usually the smallest tablets come in 1mg, so for a small 5 pound animal you would cut that tablet in half.
 Some dogs will eat anything and will chew a tablet straight.
 For a more finicky canine, wrap the tablet up in a teaspoon of peanut butter or use a Pill Pocket.

 Some puppies have trouble adjusting from the warmth of sleeping with mom and litter to sleeping in their own beds.
 There are a few ways to replicate the warmth of comfort to help the baby animal adjust.
 Please do not skimp on any electrical heating device or use unknown brands.
-There are many Chinese, Russian, and Indian companies out there trying to make inexpensive copycat pet products, but the products are not regulated and can be extremely dangerous to your pet.
+There are many Chinese, Russian, and Indian companies producing cheap copycat pet products, but the products are not regulated and can be extremely dangerous to your pet.